realsumantaroy/CS6910-Assignment-3/README.md

 # CS6910-Assignment-3

 This README file guides you through the code present in this repository and provides instructions on how to implement it correctly.
 For more details, refer to my WandB project: [My WandB Report](https://wandb.ai/sumanta_roy/CS6910_assignment_3/reports/CS6910-Assignment-3--Vmlldzo3OTI0ODcx).

+Below is an overview of the folder structure and contents of this repository.

 ## Root Directory